mtpradoc/Marlene_Prado_Data_Analysis_Portfolio/README.md

 ---

+### Project 6: Student Demographics Analysis Using Power BI
+- **Overview**: This project analyzes the Tech Moms Application Data to uncover key insights into the demographics of applicants for the Tech Moms program.
+The goal was to identify trends in employment status, education levels, household income, and diversity within the applicant pool.
+Power BI was used to create visualizations and generate insights based on the provided dataset.

+- **Tools Used**: Power BI, Google Sheets, CSV

+- **Key Insights**:
+    - **Employment Trends**: 30% of the students are unemployed, indicating a potential need for career development and skill-building opportunities.
+    - **Income Distribution**: The income levels of the students were spread across various brackets, with a significant portion in the lower-income ranges, indicating a need for career upskilling.
+    - **Education Levels**: A large proportion of the students hold High School / Some College, indicating that many are seeking to further their education or upskill for better career opportunities.
+    - **Diversity**: The dataset highlighted a majority of students identifying as White, while 37.23% of applicants identify as BIPOC+ (Black, Indigenous, People of Color, and other minorities), showcasing a relatively diverse group applying to the program.

+- **Link to Code/Demo**: [GitHub Repository](#)

 ### Project 7: Sales Report
 - **Overview**:
 - **Link to Code/Demo**: [Github Repository]()

 ---

+### Project 8:

 ## 3. Skills
 - **Technical Skills**:
   - Data Visualization: Tableau, Power BI